 The Do Not Call list covers telemarketing and soliciting.
 We are gathering data for a research study and are not trying to sell you anything.
 The do not call list does not apply.
+[Page intentionally left blank]

 5. Sensitivity Training